-Abstract-In this paper, we examine the scope of validity of the explicit self-organizing map (SOM) magnification control scheme of Bauer et al. (1996) on data for which the theory does not guarantee success, namely data that are n-dimensional, $n \geq 2$, and whose components in the different dimensions are not statistically independent.
-The Bauer et al. algorithm is very attractive for the possibility of faithful representation of the probability density function (pdf) of a data manifold, or for discovery of rare events, among other properties.
+We examine the scope of validity of the explicit SOM magnification control scheme of Bauer, Der, and Herrmann [1], on data for which the theory does not guarantee success, namely data that are n-dimensional, $n \ge 2$ and whose components in the different dimensions are not statistically independent.
+The Bauer et al. algorithm is very attractive for the possibility of faithful representation of the pdf of a data manifold, or for discovery of rare events, among other properties.
 Since theoretically unsupported data of higher dimensionality and higher complexity would benefit most from the power of explicit magnification control, we conduct systematic simulations on "forbidden" data.
-For the unsupported n = 2 cases that we investigate, the simulations show that even though the magnification exponent $\alpha{achieved}$ achieved by magnification control is not the same as the desired $\alpha{desired}$, $\alpha{achieved}$ systematically follows α{desired} with a slowly increasing positive offset.
-We show that for simple synthetic higher dimensional data information, theoretically optimum pdf matching $(\alpha{achieved} = 1)$ can be achieved, and that negative magnification has the desired effect of improving the detectability of rare classes.
-In addition, we further study theoretically unsupported cases with real data.
+For the unsupported n = 2 cases that we investigate the simulations show that even though the magnification exponent $\alpha{achieved}$ achieved by magnification control is not the same as the desired $\alpha{desired}$, $\alpha{achieved}$ systematically follows $\alpha{desired}$ with a slowly increasing positive offset.
+We show that for simple synthetic higher-dimensional data information theoretically optimum pdf matching ($\alpha{achieved} =$ 1) can be achieved, and that negative magnification has the desired effect of improving the detectability of rare classes.
+In addition we further study theoretically unsupported cases with real data.